Overview – Tactical Planning | Types, Examples, and Advantages

 For example, a strategic plan is if a company wants to take over another organization.
 And the way they would achieve this mission would be by using different tactics.

-Tactical planning helps you understand and break down your strategy in chunks to achieve it sooner.
-Tactics are short-term flexible and less risky actions which a company takes to move forward in a short time.
+Importance of Tactical planning helps you understand and break down your strategy in chunks to achieve it sooner.
+Tactics are short-term flexible and less risky actions that a company takes to move forward in a short time.
 This type of planning is more associated with mid-level departments and is action-oriented.

 For example, if a company wants to make a bid, it will have to use promotions, lower prices, and customized offers as tactics to achieve its goal.
 It would be a single-time plan and doesn’t harm the company if the company fails to secure the bid.